shariq95/shariq95/README.md

 - 👋 Hi, I’m Shariq
-- 👀 I’m interested in learning about Database Management Systems
+- 👀 I’m interested in learning about Database Management Systems and Data Analytics.

 <!---